The Real Estate Dual Agency-Double Agent Dilemma

-After that extensive process, you are then faced with a person that you have invested a great amount of time and effort in.
-Trusting that real estate agent to represent you fully at all times may seem to be at the foundation of a realtor’s responsibilities, but there are other types of responsibilities those agents are motivated to serve that you need to be aware of.
+After that extensive process, you are then faced with a person with whom you have invested a great amount of time and effort.
+Trusting that a real estate agent to represent you always may seem to be at the foundation of a realtor’s responsibilities, but there are other types of responsibilities those agents are motivated to serve that you need to be aware of.

 Knowing who is on your side during a real estate transaction can go a long way towards helping you not only select the best agent but do your own best job throughout a real estate transaction to provide that agent with information that will help you buy or sell a home.
 For example, many Realtors through the course of showing a prospective home buyer different properties will show them a home they are listing.

 Obviously, that dual responsibility of representing the best desires of the buyer and seller can create a conflict of interest, and should you informally say that you would pay a particular amount for a property, that real estate agent is more or less obligated to share that information with the seller.
 Of course, this can ruin any negotiating tactic you might want to try.

 Real estate agents are required to disclose when this is the case and sometimes a special kind of arrangement, the dual agency arrangement, is used to at least make sure that the buyer and seller are both served properly.
 Under a dual agency agreement, the buyer and seller are represented by different parties working for the broker that has both the buyer and seller as clients.

 Dual Agency Agreement